Signs You May Need a Deep Cleaning (and Why You Shouldn’t Ignore Them)

 What Happens During a Deep Cleaning?

-- Scaling: Removing plaque and tartar from below the gumline
+• Scaling to remove plaque and tartar from below the gumline

 Why Early Treatment Matters